 This includes (if applicable) shrubs, trees and flowers.
-The walkway, the driveway, front door, steps & railing, garage door, side door, back door, windows, exterior lights, utility boxes.
+The walkway, the driveway, front door, steps & railing, garage door, side door, aluminium bifold doors, windows, exterior lights, utility boxes.
 Does the house look fresh or tired?

 -Fertilize, mow & water your lawns regularly.

 -Maintain trees & shrubs.
 (Trim and get out weeds)

 -Mulch, (if needed-fresh mulch is an instant eye catcher).

 -Add color with flowers.
 Don’t overdo it.
 Add color near entryways, keep it simple.